adityaray123/drug-repurposing-ai/README.md

 streamlit run app/app.py
 ```

-To regenerate the dataset or retrain models from scratch:
+To regenerate the dataset or retrain the models from scratch:

 ```bash
 pip install -r requirements.txt -r requirements-train.txt